 NOLA American Bakery

 This American bakery offers the perfect balance of new and nostalgia.
 The ooey-gooey treats will immediately make you feel at home, creating a comfortable setting to practice a slightly less comfortable language.
-Sit outside on the energetic Dizengoff Street and work on those Hebrew phrases with a friend (check out our guide to 7 essential Eizeh phrases for inspiration), while watching the passersby.
+Sit outside on the energetic Dizengoff Street and work on those Hebrew phrases with a friend, while watching the passersby.
 NOLA is not only a great space to speak the local language, it is a great place to people watch…or more so, people listen.
 Open your ears to the local lingo happening all around you.
 After all, understanding Hebrew is essential to speaking it.

 197 Dizengoff St (03-5230527)